WHO SHOULD WRITE

 What to bring to the test

 Photo identification (for example: Douglas College student card, current driver's license or passport), your student number, a pen and an English language dictionary when you come to take the assessment.
 (No electronic or translation dictionaries, or thesaurus/dictionaries or synonym/dictionaries are allowed.
 No dictionaries with built in sentence structure, grammar, punctuation usage, or writing styles.
 Please check the front, middle and back to ensure these are not included, as they will not be permitted).
 It is strongly recommended that you come prepared with a dictionary, it is to your advantage to do so.

 Preparation for test

-Sample questions covering reading comprehension and essay writing (called WritePlacer) can be found at the Accuplacer site.
+Sample questions covering reading comprehension and sample essay writing (called WritePlacer) can be found at the Accuplacer site.